grmwtt/ML-Toolbox/README.md

 - Feature importance analysis (where applicable)
 - Residual plots (for regression)

-### 4. **Visualizations**
+### 4. Visualizations
 - Decision boundaries (2D and 3D)
 - Feature distributions
 - Model predictions vs actual values
 - ROC curves and precision-recall curves
 - Interactive plots using plotly

-### 5. **Use Cases & Guidelines**
+### 5. Use Cases & Guidelines
 - When to use this algorithm
 - Types of data it works best with
 - Pros and cons
 - Common pitfalls and how to avoid them

-## 🎯 Learning Objectives
+## Learning Objectives

-Each implementation helps understand:
+Each implementation covers:
-- The math behind the algorithm
+- Mathematical foundations
-- How to code it from scratch
+- Implementation details
-- How to evaluate and diagnose model performance
+- Performance evaluation and diagnostics
-- When and why to use specific algorithms
+- Appropriate use cases
-- How to interpret results
+- Results interpretation

-## 📊 Evaluation Metrics Implemented
+## Evaluation Metrics

 ### Classification
 - Accuracy, Precision, Recall, F1-Score